 Morgan Stanley (MS) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the investment bank had lost 1.42% over the past month.
-This has was narrower than the Finance sector's loss of 2.19% and lagged the S&P 500's gain of 1.55% in that time.
+Heading into today, shares of the investment bank had gained 0.23% over the past month, outpacing the Finance sector's loss of 2.94% and the S&P 500's loss of 1.37% in that time.

-Wall Street will be looking for positivity from Morgan Stanley as it approaches its next earnings report date.
+Morgan Stanley will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Morgan Stanley to post earnings of $1.83 per share.
 This would mark a year-over-year decline of 4.69%.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.3 billion, up 4.87% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $14.3 billion, up 4.87% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.97 per share and revenue of $59.54 billion.
 These totals would mark changes of +21.12% and +23.53%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for Morgan Stanley.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Morgan Stanley is holding a Zacks Rank of #2 (Buy) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Morgan Stanley is currently a Zacks Rank #2 (Buy).

-We can also see that MS currently has a PEG ratio of 1.76.
+Meanwhile, MS's PEG ratio is currently 1.73.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Financial - Investment Bank stocks are, on average, holding a PEG ratio of 0.58 based on yesterday's closing prices.
+The Financial - Investment Bank was holding an average PEG ratio of 1.08 at yesterday's closing price.

 The Financial - Investment Bank industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 36, putting it in the top 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 41, which puts it in the top 17% of all 250+ industries.

 Click to get this free report